KULeuvenNeuromechanics/PredSim/README.md

 - Constraints on coordinates will be ignored (eg, coupling constraints).
 - Using SimmSplines to describe coordinates (e.g. Yamaguchi knee model) is not supported as the implementation in OpenSim is not really compatible with algorithmic differentiation.
 Change them to Polynomials instead.
 GeometryPaths can contain SimmSplines.
 - The kinematic chains starting at *acromial_l* and *acromial_r* will be interpreted as arms, legs start at *hip_l* and *hip_r*.
 A model is not required to have arms.
-- Your model needs to have contact elements.
+- Your model needs to have contact elements that interact with the ground.
 Only *SmoothSphereHalfSpaceForce* contact forces are supported.
 You can use [_AdaptOpenSimModel.m_](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/AdaptOpenSimModel/AdaptOpenSimModel.m) to add contact geometries and forces to your model.
 - Your model can have any Hill-type muscle model, but it will be implemented as a [DeGroote-Fregly muscle](https://doi.org/10.1007/s10439-016-1591-9).
 - Torque/force actuators of the class *ActivationCoordinateActuator* are supported.
 You can add actuators by running [_AdaptOpenSimModel.m_](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/AdaptOpenSimModel/AdaptOpenSimModel.m).
 Actuators are not required.
 - Ligament forces are not yet supported, but we plan to add them in the future.